-19. If I accumulate more than 30 credits in a period may I carry the excess over to the next period?
+7. If I accumulate more than 30 credits in a two-year period may I carry the excess over to the next two-year period?

-No. Excess credits may not be carried over from one reporting period to the next.
+No. Excess credits may not be carried over from one two-year period to the next.

-20. If I begin a qualifying activity in one period and complete it in the next period, in which period can I claim the credit?
+8. If I begin a qualifying activity in one calendar year and complete it in the next calendar year, in which year can I claim the credit?

-You must count the CPE credit hours in the period in which you completed the learning activity.
-CPE credits earned for any one activity may not be split between two reporting periods.
+You must count the compliance credit hours in the calendar year in which you completed the education activity.

-21. If I take a course or participate in a program that includes topics acceptable for CPE credit as well as topics not eligible, can I receive credit?
+9. If I take a course or participate in a program that includes topics acceptable for CEBS Compliance credit as well as topics not eligible, can I earn credit?

 Yes, you may receive credit only for that portion of the activity related to acceptable subject matter content.
 For example, two credit hours could be claimed for a four-hour course that covers accepted subject topics during half of the program.

-The content of CPE activities must be related to the existing body of knowledge and applications covered in the CEBS curriculum.
-See CPE Content Domain of the CEBS Continuing Professional Education (CPE) Guidelines for a list of accepted topics.
+The content of CEBS Compliance education activities must be related to the existing body of knowledge and applications covered in the CEBS curriculum.
+Topics outside of these areas do not qualify.

-No, you may earn credits in any of the acceptable content areas described in CPE Content Domain to meet the CPE requirement.
+No, you may earn credits in any of the content areas described in CEBS Content Domain to earn CEBS Compliance.

-31. If the activity includes an examination, must I pass the examination to receive CPE credit?
+12. If the activity includes an examination, must I pass the examination to receive CEBS Compliance credit?

 Yes, satisfactory completion of the examination is required to receive credit.